Zolko-123/FreeCAD_Assembly4/README.md

 Download and extract the archive, and then move (or link) the sub-directory `Mod_Asm4` (which contains all the actual code) into the `~/.FreeCDA/Mod` folder, containing all additional modules.

-Please bear in mind that Assembly 4 is not compatible with stock FreeCAD v0.18.
-[Pre-built binaries](https://github.com/realthunder/FreeCAD_assembly3/releases) of realthunder's branch can be downloaded from his GitHub repository. (they are called FreeCAD-asm3-xxx but are compatible with Asm4)
+Please bear in mind that Assembly 4 is not compatible with the stable FreeCAD v0.18, it needs at least v0.19.
+You can find [pre-built binaries here](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre)

 You can use the [example assemblies](https://github.com/Zolko-123/FreeCAD_Assembly4/tree/master/Examples) to experiment with this workbench's features.
+Open one _asm_something.fcstd_ file and try out the functions.
+There are ReadMe.txt files in each durectory with some explanations.

 ## Principle